-"Usually, the birds get going in January, and then we'll see them for the next few weekends," said Terry Ingram of the Eagle Nature Foundation in Galena, Ill . , which offers bus tours along the Mississippi in January and February.
+"Usually, the birds get going in January, and then we'll see them for the next few weekends," said Terry Ingram of the Eagle Nature Foundation in Galena, Ill., which has offered field trips by bus.

 For a list of eagle-watching tours and festivals, see Where eagles land.